NadaTElwazane/Glass-Card/README.md

 #Glass Card
-Beautiful Card design with a glass illusion
+Beautiful Card design with a glass illusion and beautiful gradients